pyxlaria/CSARCH2-Case-Study-1/README.md

 Expected Result

-The binary64 representation should appear in grouped binary form.
+The output should display the grouped 64-bit binary representation and the uppercase hexadecimal representation that correspond to the input value.

-The hexadecimal value should appear in uppercase.
+Actual Result

-The output should match the computed IEEE 754 value for the input.
+[Insert the actual observed result here]

 Screenshot